studioml/studio/docs/ci_testing.rst

     docker image build --tag [dockerhubUsername]/standalone_testing:latest . -f Dockerfile_standalone_testing

+This creates a docker image on your local docker, for docker commands you may need to use sudo before the command.

-Then create a Dockerhub repository with the name standalone testing.
+Then create a Dockerhub repository with the name standalone_testing.
 Push the image to your Dockerhub repository with

 ::

     docker push [dockerhubUsername]/standalone_testing

-Then to run the tests edit the ``test-runner.yaml:56`` to
+To run the tests edit ``test-runner.yaml:56`` to

 ::